-The Socialist Republic of Vietnam is a Southeast Asian country, ASEAN member.
-It is located in the eastern part of the Indochina peninsula, bordering to the north with China, to the northwest with Laos and to the southwest with Cambodia, while on the east it has a long coast bathed by the South China Sea.
-It has an estimated population of 95 million, being the fourteenth most populous country in the world and the eighth in Asia.
-Its capital is Hanoi, but its most populated city is Ho Chi Minh City, formerly known as Saigon, with almost 10 million inhabitants.
-Its official language is Vietnamese, but are also common Chinese, French, English and numerous languages of the mountain tribes.
+The Socialist Republic of Vietnam is a Southeast Asian country and member of ASEAN.
+It is located in the eastern part of the Indochina peninsula, bordering China to its north, Laos to its west and Cambodia to its southwest, while on the east it has a long coastline forming the western edge of the South China Sea.
+It has an estimated population of 95 million, making it the thirteenth most populous country in the world and the eighth most populous in Asia.
+Its capital is Hanoi, but its most populated city is Ho Chi Minh City, formerly known as Saigon, with almost 10 million inhabitants, or around 15 million when considering its total metropolitan area.
+Its official language is Vietnamese, but Chinese, French, English are commonly spoken, along with numerous other languages of its 54 recognized ethnic minorities, most of which are found in its mountainous interior.
 Its official currency is the Vietnamese Dong (VND).

-Vietnam has a socialist market economy, with certain characteristics similar to the People’s Republic of China economic model.
-An emerging market that shifted to a mixed economy, since the Doi moi, which was a set of reforms undertaken in 1986, involving the recognition of private initiative and property.
-Currently, Vietnam is one of the fastest-growing world’s economies, driven by international trade and foreign investment.
+Vietnam has a socialist market economy, with certain characteristics similar to the People’s Republic of China’s economic model.
+Vietnam’s economy was shifted to a mixed-market economy following the Doi moi, or ‘new era’ reforms which the government undertook, beginning in 1986.
+This initially simply involved the recognition of private initiative and property, but has in the intervening years witnessed the country evolcing into one of the fastest-growing economies in the world, driven by international trade and foreign investment.

-Its primary sector is dominated by cultivation and plantations (rice, coffee, cashew nuts, corn, pepper, sweet potatoes, peanuts, cotton, rubber and tea) and aquaculture.
-Vietnam is the third largest exporter of rice worldwide, after India and Thailand, and the second world’s top exporter, after Brazil.
-It is also a large exporter of fishery products such as shrimps, catfish.
-Being the traditional sector of the Vietnamese economy, it currently accounts for a sixth part of its GDP, although it employs half of the labor force.
+Vietnam’s primary sector is dominated by cultivation and plantations (rice, coffee, cashew nuts, corn, pepper, sweet potatoes, peanuts, cotton, rubber and tea) and aquaculture.
+Vietnam is the third largest exporter of rice worldwide, after India and Thailand, and the world’s second top exporter of coffee, after Brazil.
+It is also the primary exporter of pepper in the world, and is also a major exporter of fishery products such as shrimps and catfish.
+Being the traditional sector of the Vietnamese economy, the primary sector currently accounts for a sixth of its GDP, although it employs half of the labor force.

-Its major industries are textiles, the food industry, furniture, plastics and paper, but its fastest growing industrial sector is the energy, such as coal, hydrocarbons, electricity, cement, steel and the naval industry.
+Vietnam’s major industries include textiles, the food industry, furniture, plastics and paper, but its fastest growing industrial sector is in energy, such as coal, hydrocarbons, electricity, and heavy industry such as cement, steel and the naval industry.
 Vietnam is currently the third largest Southeast Asian oil producer, after Malaysia and Indonesia.
-The most promising sectors, which are receiving more foreign investment are high-value added industries such as cars, electronics and IT (software).
+The most promising sectors, which are receiving increasing amounts of foreign investment, are high-value added industries such as cars, electronics and IT (software).

-The services sector accounts for more than forty percent of its GDP, mainly driven by telecommunications, with a fibre-based broadband market growing strongly, and tourism, with more than 10 million visitors in 2016, which represents an increase of 26% over the previous year.
+The services sector accounts for more than forty percent of its GDP, and is mainly driven by telecommunications, with a fibre-based broadband market that is rapidly expanding, and tourism, with more than 15 million visitors in 2018, which was an increase of 2.1 million on the previous year.

 What is Dual Citizenship and Why is valuable?
 What is Dual Citizenship?
 Dual Citizenship / Nationality is a citizenship status in which an individual is a citizen of more than one country at a time.
 Why